 - The school district I chose offers online registration, so I did everything related to registering my child online.

-- The school website generally has the names and email addresses of staff members, so you can email them with questions prior to relocation if desired.
+- The school’s website often has staff members’ names and email addresses, so you can email them with questions.
 I found that they responded quite quickly when I reached out.

 - Before your child attends school, you will be required to submit their vaccination records.
 Be sure to have a printout or pdf version ready beforehand.